-ne areas or Traditional art, language and faith systems and will have explored their own faith journey through a to incorporate Aboriginal and Torres Strait Islander culture in various celebrations and events.
-Examples could be
+By using the Tree of Life as a base, the students will have explored the areas or Traditional art, language and faith systems and will have explored their own faith journey through a different lens.
+The Tree of Life can be displayed throughout the year to incorporate Aboriginal and Torres Strait Islander culture in various celebrations and events.
+Examples could be Christmas, Sorry Day, Reconciliation week or NAIDOC.